SAP-archive/docs/concepts/bot_builder/code_webhook.md

 [IMAGE HERE]

 You can provide the full URL or route (starting with a '/') to be called by the Bot Builder.
-If you provide a route, it will be added to your bot's base URL (configurable in your bot's settings).
+If you provide a route, the 'Bot webhook base URL' (configurable in your bot's settings) will be prepended to it.

 [IMAGE HERE]